A History of the Azores

 magma wrought a thousand years of winter, vog

-and ash as ribbon snakes and trees in Eden froze.
+and ash when grass snakes and yews in Eden froze.

-He swims across an inlet, looking for shadows
+Teddy swims across an inlet, looking for a ghost

 of his grieving Dad.
-Lost to the last tsunami?
+Lost to a last big tidal wave?

-Lost to years of shell fishing?
+Lost to years of eel fishing?
 Lost to killer bees

 or walking catfish?
 Lost to barracudas or the law?

-The chord of the sky today is so B-flat, as light
+The chords of the sky today are so B-flat, as light

 from a Transit of Venus creeps beneath my door.